louis-haddrell/Yik-Yak-API/README.md

     print(client.yakker.userID)
 ```

 Your user ID will be displayed.
+This is a 32 character hex string and is not the same as your YikYak username / handle.

-It is important to **keep this ID secret!**
+**It is important to keep this ID secret!**

 ### Authenticating with User ID